bacardi55/bacardi55io/content/posts/2020/03/30/my-home-lab-2020-part-4-running-services-over-https-with-traefik.md

 The comments included should help you configure your docker-compose file.
 The important part are:

 - **The Network**: The is very important, all services that will need to be expose via traefik will need to use this network.
 Network needs to be external.
+To create the network, this simple command will do: `docker network create -d overlay --attachable traefik-net`;
 - `--providers.docker.defaultRule=Host(`{{ trimPrefix `/` .Name }}.youdomain.com`)` allow to automatically create rules so that if you create an exposed service called `blog` for example, traefik will automatically create the ssl certificate for `blog.yourdomain.com` and expose the service at this address.

 If you use the same configuration for letsencrypt storage as above, you will need to create the file `/mnt/cluster-data/containers-data/traefik/acme.json`[^1] and then put the right permission on it: